tylert/yummy-scripts/brunch/cinnamon_waffles.rst

 ----------------

 * 4 cups flour
-* 4 tsp baking powder
+* 4 teaspoon baking powder
-* 4 tbsp sugar
+* 4 tablespoons sugar
-* 1 tbsp cinnamon
+* 1 tablespoon cinnamon
-* 1 tsp vanilla extract
+* 1 teaspoon vanilla extract
-* 4 tbsp melted butter (or oil of your choice)
+* 4 tablespoons melted butter (or oil of your choice)
 * 4 cups vanilla almond milk (or milk of your choice)

 In a large bowl combine all dry ingredients.